 This government complex has three primary structures.
 The main building is 243 meters high, with 48 stories above and three underground.
 The second is 163 meters high, with 34 stories above and three below.
 The third building, where the Tokyo Metropolitan Government Assembly convenes, is seven stories high and built with a basement floor, and has a circular arcade that envelops a central plaza.

 Together, these buildings total more than 380,000 square meters.
 In comparison, New York's Empire State Building has just over half the total floor space of Tocho.
 The building is one of Tokyo's most iconic structures and often appears in Japanese science fiction and anime.
 In the 1991 film Godzilla vs. King Ghidorah, the monsters battle around Tocho that ends with Godzilla crashing through its midsection.

 Tokyo like you've never seen it before

 The observation decks in the main building's towers give you views of famous landmarks around Tokyo and beyond like you've never seen them before.
-The decks are on the 45th floor of each tower, and alternate the days they're open.
+The decks are on the 45th floor of each tower.

 Best of all, the observation decks are free.
 A great time to visit is during the sunset.
 On most days you can see landmarks all over Tokyo, including Tokyo Skytree , Tokyo Tower , Meiji-jingu Shrine , Yoyogi Park and Tokyo Dome , as well as other skyscrapers like Midtown, Roppongi Hills and Sunshine 60 .
 You can see Mt.
 Fuji when the weather permits.